4/24/2025

 Chairwoman of the Board

 Thank you.
-So the U.S. remains one of our key markets and we are committed to it for the long term.
+So the U.S. remains one of our key markets, and we are committed to it for the long term.
 This is reflected in the fact that we have made no changes to our plan to have a North Carolina facility by 2028.
 We will continue monitoring the macroeconomics and geopolitical developments and revise our plan if needed.
 With the current market backdrop has also provided us with an appropriate window to adjust our execution focus.
-So we are also focused on fostering dealers' performance and also expanding our dealer pipeline across the U.S. We thank our dealers for their cooperation and support and continue to have meaningful dialogues as we work together through the macro uncertainty.
-So we really thank them for that.
+So we are also focused on fostering dealer performance and also expanding our dealer pipeline across the US.
+We thank our dealers for their cooperation and support and continue to have meaningful dialogue as we work together through the macro uncertainty.
+We really thank them for that.

 speaker